 Built with donations in 1931 from the Elgar Weaver family of Brookville, Ohio.
 Dr. Hugh G. Harp, professor of mathematics and astronomy, was the first director of Weaver Observatory.

-During the observatory's early years, it was used for research extensively by both members of the Wittenberg community and by researchers from nearby Wright-Patterson Air Force Base.
-Now it is primarily used as a teaching aid in the university's astronomy classes and for Wittenberg's stargazing enjoyment.
+During the observatory's early years, it was used for research by both members of the Wittenberg community and from nearby Wright-Patterson Air Force Base.
+Now it is primarily used as a teaching aid in the university's astronomy classes and for stargazing enjoyment activities.

-The basement was designed to be a computational laboratory; today, it serves as lab space for the psychology department.
+The basement was designed to be a computational laboratory; and it previously served as lab space for the Department of Psychology.
 Originally equipped with a darkroom for film developing and glass plate photography, this area was ideally suited for the photographic needs of the era.
-A small library and museum in the basement housed information about astronomy's history.
+A small library and museum in the basement housed information about astronomy history.

 The observatory's main attraction, however, is the dome.
 Beneath it is the university's main observational instrument— a telescope with a 10-inch refractor lens.
 The refractor was placed in the observatory in the spring of 1931; however, the 10" objective lens, cast by the Carl Lundin Co., was probably completed up to a year earlier.
 The telescope was refurbished in 2003, with careful attention paid to preserving the vintage instrument.